Conditions

 Teeth Grinding

-Conditions Teeth Grinding The habitual, pressured and prolonged but unconscious rubbing of your teeth against each other, often accompanied by the clenching of your jaw, is referred to as teeth grinding or bruxism.
+Teeth Grinding The habitual, pressured and prolonged but unconscious rubbing of your teeth against each other, often accompanied by the clenching of your jaw, is referred to as teeth grinding or bruxism.
 What is teeth grinding?
-Teeth grinding is the most obvious form of bruxism, which is an excessive muscular activity that results in
+Teeth grinding is the most obvious form of bruxism, which is an excessive muscular activity that results in prolonged

 Teeth Grinding Read More »